iden3/r1csfile/doc/r1cs_bin_format.md

 #### Number of wires

 Size: 4 bytes
 Format: Little-Endian

-Total Number of wires including ONE signal (Index 0).
+Total Number of wires including the ONE signal (Index 0).

 #### Number of public outputs

 Size: 4 bytes
 Format: Little-Endian

-Total Number of wires public output wires.
+Total Number of public output wires.
 They should be starting at idx 1

 #### Number of public inputs

 Size: 4 bytes
 Format: Little-Endian

-Total Number of wires public input wires.
-They should be starting just after the public output
+Total Number of public input wires.
+They should be starting just after the public outputs

 #### Number of private inputs

 Size: 4 bytes
 Format: Little-Endian

-Total Number of wires private input wires.
+Total Number of private input wires.
 They should be starting just after the public inputs

 #### Number of Labels

 Size: 8 bytes
 Format: Little-Endian

-Total Number of wires private input wires.
-They should be starting just after the public inputs
+Total Number of wires including the public outputs and inputs, private inputs and the ONE signal.

 #### Number of constraints (m)

 Size: 4 bytes
 Format: Little-Endian

 Total Number of constraints